-The Associate of Arts and Sciences degree in General Studies is intended to provide students with a general course of study that parallels the freshman and sophomore years at most colleges and universities.
+The Associate of Arts and Sciences in General Studies is intended to provide students with a general course of study that parallels the freshman and sophomore years at most colleges and universities.
 The courses in this program are specifically selected for ease of transfer to most four-year colleges and universities.

 Students must meet ESCC admission requirements.
 Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
 If students have deficiencies in English and/or mathematics, ESCC offers developmental and prerequisite courses to prepare students for the curriculum.
-New students should see a counselor and returning students their advisor for more information.
+New students should see a counselor and returning students should see their advisor for more information.

-- Explore, interpret, and represent the human experience through the arts ad social sciences. - Read, write, and analyze effectively across a number of disciplines. - Students will integrate and apply the fundamental principles of scientific inquiry, social sciences, arts, and humanities.
+- Explore, interpret, and represent the human experience and cultural awareness through the arts and social sciences. - Read, write and analyze effectively across a number of disciplines. - Students will integrate and apply the fundamental principles of scientific inquiry, social sciences, arts, and humanities.

-1 st Semester Credits Course Options

-BIO 101 General Biology I 4 CHM 111, PHY 101

-ENG 111 College Composition I 3

-HIS 111 History of World Civilization I 3 HIS 121

-IT Elective 3 See Note 1.

-MTH 163 Precalculus I 3

-SDV 100 College Success Skills 1

-Total Credits 17

-2 nd Semester Credits Course Options

-BIO 102 General Biology II 4 CHM 112, PHY 102

-ENG 112 College Composition II 3

-HIS 112 History of World Civilization II 3 HIS 122

-Humanities Elective 3 See Note 2.

-MTH 164 Precalculus II 3

-Total Credits 16

-3 rd Semester Credits Course Options

-CST 110 Introduction to Speech Communications 3

-General Elective 6 See Note 3.

-HLT or PED Elective 2

-Literature Elective 3 See Note 4.

-Social Science Elective 3 See Note 5.

-Total Credits 17

-4 th Semester Credits Course Options

-Transfer Elective 6 See Note 3.

-Literature Elective 3 See Note 4.
+1 st Semester Credits Course Options BIO 101 General Biology I 4 CHM 111, PHY 101 See Note 3.
+ENG 111 College Composition I 3 HIS 111 or HIS 121 (History of World Civilization I or American History I) 3 See Note 1 ITE 115 or ITE 119 (Intro to Comp Applications or Information Literacy) 3 MTH 154 Quantitative Reasoning 3 MTH 161.
+See Note 8.
+SDV 100 College Success Skills 1 Total Credits 17 2 nd Semester Credits Course Options BIO 102 General Biology II 4 CHM 112, PHY 102 See Note 3 ENG 112 College Composition II 3 HIS 112 or HIS 122 History of World Civilization II or American History II 3 See Note 1 PSY 200 or SOC 200 (General Psychology or Intro to Sociology) 3 MTH 155 Statistical Reasoning 3 MTH 162 or 245.
+See Notes 9 - 10.
+Total Credits 16 3 rd Semester Credits Course Options CST 110 Introduction to Speech Communications 3 ART 101 or MUS 121 (History and Appreciation of Art I or 3 Music Appreciation I) HLT or PED Elective 2 See Note 4